 ♦ A very important tip: keep the opened filters in (as for food) because they absorb toxins 24/7 which will shorten even the best respirator lifespan.
 I use 2-3 layers of baggies for an air seal, plus a backpack for toughness.
 See video at bottom.

-A Good Respirator Mask: This is a matter of life and death!
+Having the best chemical filters on your respirator mask: This is a matter of life and death!

 Respirator Mask Important Tips

-The 3M 6100 is the workhorse—comfortable and well made and the strap system does not slip off (others makers do).
+The 3M Half-Face is always in my tool bag and comes in 3 sizes: for smaller women, the for many regular folks (the mask 6200, not the filter also called 6200!), and the ( I use large & I’m 6’1″).
+They are comfortable and well made and the strap system does not slip off (other makers do).
 The plastic halter fits any head.
-This paint respirator mask comes without any filters—see the bullet list below about buying the filters.(I own these safety glasses as well, but confess that since I wear glasses, I don’t use the proper ones as often as I should!)
+The paint respirator mask itself comes without any filters—see the bullet list below about buying the filters.( as well.)

-The 3M 6100 (or 6200) respirator mask can be used with:
+From 3M: The 6100 (small), 6200 (med.), or 6300 (large) respirator mask can be used with:

-- A decent chemical filter (the 6002 filter, which is not for organics, but ok for bleach, etc) that you can add a HEPA paper filter on top (which greatly lengthens its lifespan by keeping it from clogging with dust).
-You need the retaining clip to keep the HEPA filter on top of the chemical filter: you change the paper as needed.
-(These come in a kit: see the last item in the box below)
+- To #2 above, you can add-on a life-extending on top (lengthens the main cartridge’s lifespan by keeping it from clogging with dust).
+You need to keep the HEPA filter on top of the chemical filter: easy to change the outer paper as needed.
+You only need one retaining clip for life.
+(PS: These come in a kit: see #6 in the box below).